etais-ee/etais-web/using/self_service.md

 ![Adding a VM - step 1](../images/project-vm-add-form-step1.jpg)

-Please select the operating system for a VM and click on the "Select" button, returning to the form.
+Please select the "Image" for a VM and click on the "Select" button, returning to the form.

 ![Adding a VM - step 2](../images/project-vm-add-form-step2.jpg)